 Tummy filling comfort food like this Oven Braised Beef Stew and cold weather are a match made in heaven.
 The magic in this beef stew begins on the stovetop by browning the flour dusted seasoned cubes of beef and then adding a heaping helping of celery, onion, carrots and golden potatoes.
 It's finished in the oven where it will braise to tender perfection.
-A few sprigs of fresh thyme, bay leaves and seasonings marry with the red wine to become a rich full flavored broth perfect for serving with crusty bread or garlic bread for dipping.
 There's comfort in each bite.

 The robust flavor of beef stew actually shines when using a less expensive cut of meat.
 I sometimes use cubed chuck roast to make oven braised beef stew if I’m fortunate enough to catch it on sale, and my butcher is kind enough to cut it up for me.
 A quick dusting with seasoned flour then browned in butter and oil to add a depth of flavor are simple steps that will set you up for full-flavored success.
 I actually recommend browning the stew beef prior to making slow cooking beef stew as well.
 I know, many slow cooking fans prefer not to add any steps to preparation but, to me it’s well worth the small amount of effort to add the extra depth of flavor.